Last Updated on October 12, 2021 by Cynthia A. Rose

 Generally, the meat grinder consists of the following parts;

-- the screw, which is an internal part which makes the meat to move through the grinder.
+- the screw, which is an internal part that makes the meat move through the grinder.

 - Blade for cutting and chopping of the meat.

 - Die or plate, which is a metal with holes in which the meat exits.